weiiizong/Circadian-Rhythmicity-DE-analysis/README.md

 # Circadian Analysis: Rhythmicity detection and DE analysis
 The purpose of this software is to demonstrate rhythmicity detection of circadian patterns in gene expression profiles as well as differential expression (DE) analysis using a linear model with gene specific covariate selection.
 Full analysis using this code can be found in the paper: Diurnal alterations in gene expression across the human dorsal and ventral striatum in psychosis (Ketchesin et al., in review)

-## Required R packages:
+## Required R Packages:
 - minpack.lm v1.2-1
 - Snowfall v1.84-6.1
 - doParallel v1.016
 - *This code has been tested on R version 4.0.2

-## Initialization Instructions:
+## Preparation Instructions:
-Download and unzip the folders to the your working directory.
-Save each folder to the desktop code/: code for analysis demostration ouput/: results generated from code in code/
 Install required packages listed above.
+Download and unzip this repository to the your working directory.
+It should include the following folders:
+- code/: code for analysis demostration
+- data/: example data used in code/script.R
+- ouput/: results generated from code in code/

 ## Clinical Data (Example_clinical.csv):
 72 subjects (36 psychosis + 36 matched controls).
 Clinical variables of interest include: